AyishaSandiford/rock-paper-scissors-pp2/README.md

 ### Future Implementations
 In the future I would like to add the following features:

-- Add a 2 player option with using Javascript to listen out for key buttons that would be assigned to a play button
+- Add a 2 player option so users can play with a friend
-- Allow the option for the user to enter their own name to replace (You)
+- Allow the option for the user to enter their own name and replace 'You'

 ## Testing